IEEE-VIT/IEEE-CTF-Questions/Crypto/harsh_crypto/crypto.md

-as soon as you crack this link, u will see a HTML file, when you open it in browser and click on the print button, u will see a page showing contents hidden in the black. when u decode the strings using the ROT 13 you will be get something for which u will have to reverse it the final decoded code will be the password to the stegonized image.
+as soon as you crack this link, u will see a HTML file, when you open it in browser and click on the print button, u will see a page showing contents hidden in the black. when u decode the strings using the ROT 13 you will be get the hint telling that black bg is acctually a image for which u will have to reverse it the final decoded code will be the password to the stegonized image.
 There will also bee a hint in the source code of the page, which will give u a hint for steghide u will recieve a file containing a flag...
 IEEE{Mr.Robot}